 Improving Women's Lives Through Better Health in Mid-Life and Beyond

 About Women's Mid-Life Health Program

 Improving women’s lives through better health during mid-life and beyond.

 Women's Mid-Life Health Program has been a member of The North American Menopause Society since 2003.

 Home What's New Support, Inform, Inspire About Our Vision & Mission and how we can help Services Referral Clinic Getting More Information FAQ Our most often asked questions - Answered!
 Health Issues Addressing common Health Issues related to mid- life health Resources Helpful Books & Websites

 Since 2011, the Women's Mid-Life Health Program has been funded by the Saskatoon Health Region.
 However we still need to raise funds for our on-going programs, workshops, events and newsletters.
 We greatly appreciate your generous support of all these initiatives that bring awareness, health information and improved life to many.

-Tax receipts will be issued according to Revenue Canada Guidelines.
+Donations will be processed through and tax receipts issued by Saskatoon City Hospital Foundation according to Revenue Canada Guidelines.
 Charitable registration #11914 0739 RR 0001.